walterhiggins/WMPJS/book-outline.md

 When you change the *player* object or call any of its methods, the changes are reflected in all of the variables which refer to the object.

 ### Objects as Parameters
-In Javascript, when you pass an object as a parameter to a function, the object is passed *by reference*.
+In JavaScript, when you pass an object as a parameter to a function, the object is passed *by reference*.
 This means a reference to the original object is passed, not a copy of the object.
 To illustrate this, let's imagine we have a function which will force a player to drop to the ground if they are currently flying.
 If a player is flying, we can disable flight by setting the player's *.flying* property to false.
 Try this yourself at the in-game prompt.
 Make your gamemode creative by issuing the `/gamemode creative` command then press the SPACE bar twice to start flying.
 While in mid-air issue the following command:

     /js self.flying = false;